Werner-Thorn-Flesch Government: European Parliament

 The other recurring issue was that of the seat of the European Parliament.
-A growing number of MEPs expressed more and more openly their preference for Brussels, and demanded a single and definitive seat for their institution.
+A growing number of MEPs openly preferred Brussels over Strasbourg, and demanded a single and definitive seat for their institution.
 On 7 July 1981, the European Parliament adopted a resolution aimed at revising the functioning of the secretariat and technical services.
 This resolution seemed to point towards their eventual transfer to Brussels.
 However, such a decision was contrary to the treaty of the merging of the executives of 1965 which, in its appendix, stipulated that "the secretariat and its services remain installed in Luxembourg".
 The Luxembourgish government lodged a complaint at the European Court of Justice, where it prevailed.
 The government's diplomatic action was aimed at making the heads of government aware of the question of the work places of the Communities.
 On 23 and 24 March 1981, the European Council meeting in Maastricht decided to maintain the status quo with regards to the Communities' working locations.